DPedal Build Instructions

 tip of the soldering iron, while feeding solder into the point where the iron and two pads connect.

-- WARNING: The solder should not form large blobs on top of the Pico or you may have trouble fitting the PCB into
+- WARNING: The solder should not form large blobs on top of the Pico or you may have trouble fitting the PCB

 the case.